nlitsme/zipdump/README.md

 ====

  * add option to save a specific entry by index, or offset into the file.
+     * this would be useful when an archive contains an entry with a difficult to type name.
  * add option to save an entry by name to a differently named file.
  * by default sanitize filenames before use, with option to disable sanitation.
  * currently XTRA is printed only when specifying --dumpraw, i would like to see this